HibaMallak/BetterGRsetup/docs/developer_doc.md

 # Developer Documentation

-BetterGR's Developer Documentation provides comprehensive guidelines for developers looking to contribute to the BetterGR project.
-It includes technical details on architecture, setup instructions, API documentation and contribution guidelines.

 This documentation is designed to assist developers in understanding the project's structure, how to set up their development environment and how to contribute effectively.

 It is intended for developers who want to contribute to or extend BetterGR and covers setup, architecture, coding standards and contribution guidelines.

 ---
 ## Introduction